s-christian/pwnts/README.md

 In-scope targets are registered with their worth, their *pwnd value*, which is then multiplied by an adjustable expoential decay factor.
 This factor is determined by callback frequency where more frequent callbacks means more ***pwnts***.

-***Pwnts*** (points) are kept track of us a current total, not a cumulative sum.
-If a defender removes your agent from their system, you will lose points!
+***Pwnts*** (points) are kept track of as a current total, not a cumulative sum.
+If a defender removes your agent from their system, you will lose pwnts!
 However, all Agent checkins are kept track of so that a sum can be calculated if you wish.

 ## Web App vs Callback Server